facebook/docusaurus/website/docs/api/plugin-apis/lifecycle-apis.md

 ## `async contentLoaded({content, actions})` {#contentLoaded}

-Plugins should use the data loaded in `loadContent` and construct the pages/routes that consume the loaded data (optional).
+The data that was loaded in `loadContent` will be consumed in `contentLoaded`.
+It can be rendered to routes, registered as global data, etc.

 ### `content` {#content}